Configuration

 Separate Code and Documentation Repos

-If your code and docs are in different repositories:
+If your code and docs are in different repositories, use separate configuration:

 MIMIR_GITHUB_CODE_URL=https://github.com/your-org/code-repo